The Ph.D. Program: An Overview

 The Department DOES NOT OFFER A MASTERS ONLY PROGRAM.
 The Ph.D. program is a six year, full-time only program.
 All areas are research-oriented.
 This applies to the Clinical area as well: although this area offers excellent clinical training, the emphasis lies in research, not in training counselors or private practitioners.
 A Bachelor's degree from an accredited university is not required to apply to our program, but is required to enter our program.
 A Master's degree is not required to apply or enter our program.

 The program begins with the core curriculum.
 These courses have dual roles: they provide breadth and they serve as a basis for subsequent specialized study.
-The core program has three parts: a two-quarter statistics series, four courses selected from among special offerings in each of the eight areas, and a two or three quarter research sequence.
+The core program has three parts: a two-quarter statistics series, four core courses, one of which must be a third approved methods course, and a three quarter research sequence.
 In the latter sequence the student designs, conducts, and writes up a research project under the direction of two faculty members.
 Core-program work is completed by the end of the second year.

 Much of the course work in the second and third year is devoted to the requirements of the student's major area.
 In addition, a minor area of coursework is selected from seven areas (there is no clinical minor) or from specialized minors including diversity science and political psychology.
 A student may also petition to formulate an individual minor.